rodrigoandrey/rodrigoandrey/README.md

 - 👋 Hi, I’m Rodrigo Andrey | @rodrigoandrey
 - 👀 I’m interested in Python, Web Development, DevOps and Cloud
-- 🌱 I’m currently learning JavaScript, AWS
+- 🌱 I’m currently learning more about Django and Data Engineering
 - 💞️ I am looking for a job opportunity in web development
 - 📫 How to reach me: